HTML¶

 They give more information about the element, for example

-• the id attribute gives an identifier to the element that is unique in the document,
+attribute gives an identifier to the element that is unique in the document, - the

-• the class attribute assigns a class to the element, usually used to style it,
+attribute assigns a class to the element, usually used to style it, - the

 Notes: